Being your own boss as a Body Shop Consultant means you need to be self-employed.

-Being self employed doesn’t restrict you to just working as a Body Shop Consultant.
-It means you can take on work elsewhere or even hold down a full time job while working for the Body Shop on the side.
+Being self-employed doesn’t restrict you to just working as a Body Shop Consultant.
+Or if you wanted you could take an employed job somewhere and work as a Body Shop Consultant on the side.

-If you make more than £1,000 from Body Shop or you intend to build up a steady self employment income, with Body Shop a regular part of that then you should register with HMRC.
+If you earn more than £1,000 from Body Shop or you intend to build up your own business, then you should register as self-employed.

-So if you became a Body Shop Consultant on 1 April 2018 then you would need to register as self employed by 5th October 2018.
+So if you became a self-employed Body Shop Consultant on 15 October 2018 you’ll need to register with HMRC by 5 October 2019.

-You can register as Self Employed online.
-It’s fairly easy to do yourself and I’ve put together a video guide here.
+You can register as self-employed online, it’s easy to do yourself.
+And I’ve put together a video to help you.

 What Are Expenses